 Class C RVs mix the amenities of larger RVs with the power of a truck.
 They are built on a truck chassis with lodging space on top.
 They are smaller than Class A RVs and allow for better handling while driving.
 They will also cost less than the larger Class A motorhome rentals in Phoenix.

-Keep in mind that you will also find towable RVs to rent in the city.
+Keep in mind that you will also find towable RVs and camper vans to rent in the city.
 This includes spacious fifth wheels and toy haulers.
 There are also smaller options, such as pop-up camper rentals in Phoenix.

 Because Phoenix is very spread out, you can find RV campgrounds within or very close to the city limits.
 Covered Wagon RV Park is near the city and offers monthly rates for a long-term stay with free water and sewer.
 Desert Shadows RV Resort is in North Phoenix and has 638 spaces, so there will always be room for your Phoenix RV rental.

 While the Grand Canyon gets most of the attention in Arizona, the state features other protected areas as well.
 Of course, you can drive to the Grand Canyon, but you can also discover gems such as Chiricahua National Monument, which offers a scenic drive and hiking trails through rock formations.
-Petrified Forest is not necessarily a forest in the traditional sense, but it does have horseback riding and geocaching.
+Petrified Forest National Park is not necessarily a forest in the traditional sense, but it does have horseback riding and geocaching.
+Arizona is home to many great state parks, especially Lost Dutchman State Park near Phoenix.

 Deer Valley Mini & RV Storage Phoenix offers reasonable rates and ample space to maneuver your RV.
 RV Hideaway Storage has a high capacity, so you will always know that you can find a space there.
 You can even get propane delivery while your RV is on the property.
 Sun City Self Storage is located within the city limits of Phoenix, so it will not be difficult to reach.
 They even have temperature-controlled units to store your vehicle during Arizona summers.